-This year, the people of Nebraska have a chance to guarantee their right to repair their equipment—like tractors, farm equipment, digital equipment, and even cell phones.
+This year, the people of Nebraska have a chance to guarantee the right to repair their agricultural equipment, instead of unfairly relying on the dealers.

 It’s yours.
 You own it.
 You shouldn’t have to beg the manufacturer for permission to fix it when it breaks.
-The Fair Repair Act, or LB 67, is simple.
-It requires manufacturers to provide owners and independent repair businesses with fair access to service information and replacement parts.
+The Agricultural Equipment Right-to-Repair Act, LB543, is simple.
+It requires manufacturers to provide farmers and independent technicians with fair access to service information and replacement parts.
 So you can fix the stuff you own quickly—and get back on with your life.

-But manufacturers like John Deere and Apple don’t like that idea.
-When your tractor breaks or your cell phone stops working, they want to be the only people who can fix it.
+But manufacturers like John Deere don’t like that idea.
+When your tractor breaks or sends an error code, they want to be the only people who can fix it.
 And they get to set whatever prices they want.

-It’s time to fight for your right to repair and defend local repair jobs—the corner mom-and-pop repair shops that keep getting squeezed out.
-Find out who represents you in the Nebraska legislature.
-Tell them you support the bipartisan Fair Repair Act, LB 67.
-Tell them that you believe repair should be fair, affordable, and accessible.
+It’s time to fight for your right to repair and defend farmers.
+Tell your legislator you support the Agricultural Right-to-Repair Act.
+Tell them that you believe farm repair should be fair, affordable, and accessible.
 Stand up for the right to repair in Nebraska.

 Enter your phone number and zip code and we'll automatically connect you with each of your representatives.
 Don't worry, we'll guide you through the process.

 Keep up to date with Right to Repair news in Nebraska

 Everyone is important at Repair.org -- from the individual tinkerer to the largest insurance company.
 Members are key to our advocacy events at the state and local level.
 Members are our expert network for testimony, media interviews, panels, and webinars.
 Join with us to change the world.

 For as little as $10/month, you can become a member of the largest advocacy group for Repair around the world.Join the Association